nikhilgupta221b/ST-ServerSideTesting/README.md

 - *JUnit 5*: For writing and running test cases.
 - *Mockito*: For mocking dependencies like repositories.
 - *JaCoCo*: For analyzing code coverage.
+- *Postman*: For testing controllers.

 ---

 # Testing Strategy

 The testing strategy for this project emphasizes comprehensive server-side testing of the service layer in the Spring Boot application.
 It ensures that the core business logic is thoroughly validated for accuracy, reliability, and seamless interaction with dependent components.
 The approach includes manual modeling, automated testing, and coverage analysis.
+Controllers accessibility and working is also tested for good intergration with client side applications.

 First CIM and ATG were made.
 Later using ATG, test cases were formed to cover all aspects of the graph.
 (All the graphs and designed test cases are shown in the last section of this page).
+Based on the graphs, test cases were also created to test controllers using Postman.

-## 1. Manual Modeling of Service Layer
+## 1. Manual Modeling of different layers

 - **Component Interaction Model (CIM)**:
   - Represents interactions between the service layer and dependent components like repositories and external APIs.
   - Helps identify key dependencies and points of interaction for effective test case design.

 - **Application Transition Graph (ATG)**:
-  - Models state transitions in the service layer during critical operations.
+  - Models state transitions in the layers during critical operations.
   - Provides a visual representation of application flow to ensure complete test coverage.

-## 2. Test Case Design for Services
+## 2. Test Case Design

-Service layer testing focused on verifying the following aspects:
+Test designing focused on verifying the following aspects:

 - **Business Logic**:
   - Ensured that all service methods perform expected operations.